Last modified May 18, 2017

-OneLogin participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework.
-We are committed to subjecting all personal data received from European Union (EU) member countries, in reliance on the Privacy Shield Framework, to the Framework’s applicable Principles.
-To learn more about the Privacy Shield Framework, visit the U.S. Department of Commerce’s Privacy Shield List, https://www.privacyshield.gov/list.
+OneLogin participates in and has certified its compliance with both the EU-U.S. Privacy Shield Framework and the Swiss-US Privacy Shield Framework.
+We are committed to subjecting all personal data received from European Union (EU) member countries and Switzerland, in accordance to the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework, respectively, and the Frameworks’ applicable Principles.
+To learn more about the Privacy Shield program, and view our certifications, visit the U.S. Department of Commerce’s Privacy Shield List, https://www.privacyshield.gov/list.

-We are responsible for the processing of personal data OneLogin receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-We comply with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
+OneLogin is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
+We comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.